BrainStorm Cell Therapeutics doses patients in NurOwn phase 3 trial in ALS

 “I would like to thank the investigators and their staff at the participating sites for their clinical excellence, especially for enabling this trial to complete on time in the middle of the ongoing COVID-19 pandemic.
 I must also express my complete gratitude to the trial participants and their loved ones who fully devoted themselves to the challenges of bringing an investigational therapeutic forward.”

-The NurOwn phase 3 trial is being carried out at six centers of excellence, namely University of California, Irvine, University of Massachusetts Medical School, California Pacific Medical Center, Cedars-Sinai Medical Center, Massachusetts General Hospital, and Mayo Clinic.
+The NurOwn phase 3 trial is being carried out at six centers of excellence, namely University of California, Irvine, University of Medical School, California Pacific Medical Center, Cedars-Sinai Medical Center, Massachusetts General Hospital, and Mayo Clinic.

 CATEGORIES